 Belgium’s Zeebrugge terminal is expected to receive a cargo of liquefied natural gas from the world’s largest producer of the fuel, Qatar.

-The 148,800 cbm Al Jassasiya departed from the Qatari port of Ras Laffan on Wednesday and is set to dock at the Fluxys-operated terminal’s jetty around January 1, port data shows.
+Awilco LNG’s 156,000 cbm WilPride departed from the Qatari port of Ras Laffan on January 28, and is set to dock at the Fluxys-operated terminal’s jetty around February 15, shipping data reveals.

 The Zeebrugge terminal that mostly imports liquefied natural gas from Qatar has an annual throughput capacity of nine billion cubic meters of natural gas.